PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/Lecture/english.md

     |   |___Voxel.cs
 ```

 Now open up the Voxel scene and add an empty GameObject.
 Open up Voxel.cs and force Unity to add our components as before.
 Now instead of hard coding our triangle we are going to be smart.
 We will make an array of all 8 possible vertices for a cube that we can always reference.
-We'll make a new static class that we can reference called Data.cs
+We'll make a new script that we can reference called Data.cs

 ```
     Assets/